Yoshitha Rajapaksa: Chief of Staff to the Prime Minister

+Amidst the 2022 Sri Lankan protests against the then-incumbent government of his uncle, president Gotabaya Rajapaksa, it was reported in the local press that he left Sri Lanka on 9 May 2022 with his family.

 Controversies

-Murder Allegations
+Murder allegations

 On 16 May 2012 Wasim Thajudeen, a Sri Lankan rugby player, died in a suspicious car accident in Colombo.
 It was initially reported that his car hit a wall on the road setting the car on fire and Thajudeen perished inside the car.
 After the defeat of President Mahinda Rajapaksa on 8 January 2015, Sri Lankan authorities reopened the case due to new evidence, and currently investigating it as a murder.
 Several news outlets have alleged that Yoshitha Rajapaksa is the mastermind behind the murder because of rivalry and jealousy over a former girlfriend.
 However, the former president Rajapaksa denied murder allegations against his son, claiming that the investigation is politically motivated.

 Financial irregularities at the CSN

 He was arrested under Section 32 of the Penal Code and was remanded in January 2016 by Kaduwela Magistrate Dhammika Hemapala over the alleged financial irregularities at the CSN, where he was unable to prove the funds use to run the TV station and misuse of public funds.
 Yoshitha is accused of money laundering to the tune of Rs.
 365 million, criminal breach of trust, forgery and undervaluing imported items obtained by CSN.
 FCID detectives said that they had seized Rs.
 165 million from the CSN bank account which not been accounted and the alleged funds for setting up the television channel are believed to be from illegal foreign sources.